-Does my son/daughter have to take a language?
+Does my child have to take a language?

 The majority of students will be expected to study either French or Spanish (if studied at Key Stage 3) unless there is a good reason why they should not.
+There is also the opportunity to study Latin as either a discrete language or in combination with one of the other languages we offer.
+Latin also counts as a language within the EBacc suite of courses.

 Language qualifications are increasingly important in today's global community and they are valued by universities and employers.
-Please talk to your son/daughter's language teacher if you would like more information about them studying a language course.
+Please talk to your child's language teacher if you would like more information about them studying a language course.